Karl Rove: 1988 Texas Supreme Court races

 In 1988, Rove helped Thomas R. Phillips become the first Republican elected as Chief Justice of the Texas Supreme Court.
 Phillips had been appointed to the position in November 1987 by Clements.
 Phillips was re-elected in 1990, 1996 and 2002.

 Phillips' election in 1988 was part of an aggressive grassroots campaign called "Clean Slate '88", a conservative effort that was successful in getting five of its six candidates elected.
 (Ordinarily there were three justices on the ballot each year, on a nine-justice court, but, because of resignations, there were six races for the Supreme Court on the ballot in November 1988.)
 By 1998, Republicans held all nine seats on the Court.

 1990 Texas gubernatorial campaign

 In 1989, Rove encouraged George W. Bush to run for Texas governor, brought in experts to tutor him on policy, and introduced him to local reporters.
 Eventually, Bush decided not to run, and Rove backed another Republican for governor who lost in the primary.

 Other 1990 Texas statewide races

 In 1990, two other Rove candidates won: Rick Perry, the future governor of the state, became agricultural commissioner, and Kay Bailey Hutchison became state treasurer.

 One notable aspect of the 1990 election was the charge that Rove had asked the Federal Bureau of Investigation (FBI) to investigate major Democratic officeholders in Texas.
 In his 2010 autobiography, Rove called the whole thing a "myth", saying:

+Rove was campaign manager for Florence Shapiro's 1992 campaign for District 2 in the Texas Senate, which included Collin County and counties in East Texas.
+Shapiro was the top vote-getter in the Republican primary against Don Kent and former Plano mayor Jack Harvard, then defeated Kent by 1 percentage point in a hotly-contested run-off election, during which vandals defaced her campaign signs with swastikas due to Shapiro's Jewish faith.